-Yü Lin (Feathered Forest) and Long Wu (Dragon Martial) Guards
+Yü Lin (Feathered Forest) and Long Wu (War Dragon, or Dragon Martial) Guards

 Beneath the veteran core of professional officers and imperial troops, the mainstay of the empire's defence would be the 府兵 fubing system (or "House Soldiers,") which assigned lands to farmers in return for periods of military service.
 These frontier military-farmer militias would be relied on during the time of conflict and would be drafted in designated quantities to contriute to the whole bulk of the Tang army.